ctb123za/carlos.prank/index.md

 ZM:"I beg your pardon?"

-CL: "If It's any consolation, you do have a nice butt"
+CL: "hahaha!
+You want me to say it?
+Fine, yeah you have a nice behind happy now?"

 ZM: "Thanks But, I mean, This isn't helping any!"